cheyroseflammer/botProject/README.md

 **.select_location()**
 it should:

-- Type in location given in paramater ☑️
+- Type in location given in the paramater ☑️
 - Select the first result in the list ☑️

 ```